vineelsai26/Discord-Bot/README.md

 # Discord-Bot

-discord bot hosted on heroku
+Discord bot written in Python with discord.py.